spdskatr/doingmybest/content/posts/anneal.md

 # How did it do so well?

 My theory is that the reason that the algorithm performed so well has to do with the fact that you can get from any permutation to any other permutation in a relatively small number (at most $N-1$) of swaps.
-This means that the algorithm can easily get a "feel" for the entire landscape of solutions, from which it can select the a promising direction to explore.
+This means that the algorithm can easily get a "feel" for the entire landscape of solutions, from which it can select a promising direction to explore.

 # Is there any research already done on the problem?